pnnl/NWQ-Sim/doc/tn_sim_manual.md

 make install
 ```

 After installing TAMM on Perlmutter you must include the location of the TAMM install directory.
+Modify the following lines in the top level CMakeLists.txt file.

 ```bash
 if ( NOT DEFINED TAMM_DIR )